dingqiangliu/vDBAHelper/README.md

 ----------
 vDBAHelper uses Elinks as HTML user interface.
 Elinks need Alt-Key to trigger accesskey in HTML.

 But terminal of macOS will generate special character for Alt-Key by default.
-To let it work for Elinkks, you shold goto "Terminal > Preferences > Settings > Keyboard", and check ‘Use option as meta key’ at the bottom.
+To let it work for Elinks, you can navigate to "Terminal > Preferences > Settings > Keyboard", and check ‘Use option as meta key’ at the bottom.

 Xterm has similar issue.
-You should run "echo 'XTerm*metaSendsEscape: true' >> ~/.Xresources" and restart your xterm.
+You can run "echo 'XTerm*metaSendsEscape: true' >> ~/.Xresources" and restart your xterm to fix this issue.

 Note, hotkey/accesskey in Elinks is case sensitive, eg. you should press "ALt-Shift-A" for accesskey='A'.